Glebosik/Glebosik/README.md

 # Current focus

 At the moment I'm focused on reworking a project for QR scanning.
 The present task is to make it smoothly working with Firebase.
 I was doing this project in a team within the Flutter course in the late 2021.
-Now I want to rework it and get myself common with Firebase and some other cool things.
+Now I want to rework it and get myself common with Firebase and some other cool stuff.

 # Contacts